loxxy/fortunewheel/README.md

 > The React client is tuned for kiosk mode: it fills the viewport, idles the wheel continuously, and only stops/announces when the backend scheduler picks a name.

+> After starting the app, head to `/admin` to create your first game; until you do, `/:slug` routes will show “No game selected.”

 ## Configuration

 Create a `.env` file at the project root to override defaults.